 Nehemiah served as Governor of Judah (5:14) for twelve years, and it was during this time that he restored the gates and walls of Jerusalem.
 Ezra read the Law of God before the people in an assembly by the Water Gate (8:1-12).
 Both Nehemiah and Ezra were present at the same time during the reading of the Law (Nehemiah 8:9).

+Nehemiah 7:7 refers to Jeshua who came back to Jerusalem with Zerubabbel.
+This is spelled as Yeshua - the name of Jesus - in Hebrew יֵשׁוּאַ.
 Nehemiah 8:17 refers to Joshua, Son of Nun.
-Joshua and Jesus are spelled the same in this instance.
-The name Yeshua - in Hebrew יֵשׁוּאַ - means "the Lord saves."
+Joshua and Jesus are spelled the same in Hebrew in this instance.
 In Greek Jesus and Joshua are both spelled as Iesous - Ἰησοῦς.

 Nehemiah - נְחֶמְיָה - rebuilt the walls and gates of Jerusalem in 52 days (6:15).
 Nehemiah named Twelve Gates to the City of Jerusalem.
 He enumerated ten of them counterclockwise in Chapter 3 beginning with the Sheep Gate (3:1, 3:32, 12:39) and the Fish Gate (3:3, 12:39) on the Northern Wall; the Old Gate (3:6, 12:39) on the West and the Valley Gate on the Southwest; the Dung Gate (3:14, 12:31) on the South, and the Fountain Gate (2:14, 3:15, 12:37) on the Southeast by the City of David; the Water Gate (3:26, 12:37) by Ophel on the East, the Horse Gate (3:28), and the East Gate (3:29).
 Then followed the Miphkad or Inspection Gate (3:31) and back to the Sheep Gate.
 Also named are the Gate of Ephraim (8:16, 12:39) on the Northern Wall, and the Prison Gate or Gate of the Guard (12:39).
 Chapter 12:27-43 describes the formal dedication of the Wall and Gates, with both Nehemiah and Ezra present (12:36).
 There are also Twelve Gates in the New Jerusalem as noted in the Book of Revelation 21:12.
 The Gates of Jerusalem are named throughout the Bible, such as the Gate of Ephraim in Second Kings 14:13, the Fish Gate in Second Chronicles 33:14 and Zephaniah 1:10, and the Sheep Gate in the Gospel of John 5:2.
 Only two gates persist with the same name to the present day: the Sheep Gate (also known as the Gate of Flowers or Herod's Gate) on the Northern Wall, and the Dung Gate on the Southern Wall.